Areas of Specialty

 Social Anxiety Disorder

 More than shyness.
-Social anxiety can make work, school, and relationships difficult.
-We work with patients to find medication that helps manage social anxiety while being mindful of side effects.
+Social anxiety can make work, school, and relationships difficult to impossible.
+We work with patients to find treatment plans that help manage social anxiety while individualizing appropriate medication strategies.